sprucecellodev125/bel_sekolah/README.md

 3. Node.js 20 or higher

 Linux:
-1. Any recent Linux distribution with build-essential and libsdl2-dev installed
+1. Any recent Linux distribution with build-essential, gettext, and libsdl2-dev installed
-2. Python 3.10 or higher
+2. Python 3.10 or higher (on Debian/Ubuntu, install it by running `sudo apt install python3 python3-pip python3-venv`)
-3. Node.js 20 or higher
+3. Node.js 18 or higher (on Debian/Ubuntu, install it by running `sudo apt install nodejs`)